Skip to content

 • Inundate fringing wetland vegetation to provide foraging habitat for waterbirds

-• Temporarily inundate the outer edges of the wetland to initiate growth and recruitment of diverse vegetation communities while permanently inundating the inner wetland vegetation communities
+• Temporarily inundate the outer edges of the wetland to initiate the growth and recruitment of diverse vegetation communities while permanently inundating the inner wetland vegetation communities

 • Allow fish to move between the river, lake and estuary